Developing cross-platform apps with C# using XamarinMobile Microsoft

 In this final topic covering Android development, we will look at what it takes to deploy apps to the store.
 We will look at the different stores and see how we can make our app ready for deployment in Google Play.

-- Debugging and logging
+- Debugging and logging with your device and the emulator

 - Packaging and deploying to the store